Tuesday, Exploring Volterra

 Piazzetta di San Michele

-On the left is the Chiesa di San Michele Arcangelo, the Church of Saint Archangel Michael.
 Straight ahead is Casa Torre Toscano, Tuscan House Tower.

 This is a photo of the detail on the front of the Chiesa di San Michele Arcangelo.
 The statue in the lunette above the door is a copy of the original marble statue of the Madonna and child.
 The coat of arms is of the Farnese family and is on the 13th century Romanesque facade.

 This is a photo of the front of the Casa Torre Toscano.
 You can see a door at street level.
 This door would have given entrance to the ground level of the tower, but nothing else.
 The actual living quarters of the tower would have been at the next level up, and higher.
 See the narrow door above the street level door?
 You can see another one in the photo above with the church square.
 Those would have been the entrances to the living quarters.
 A ladder would have been used to gain entrance.
-The door is narrow enough to prevent enemies to enter wearing armor.
+The door is narrow enough to prevent enemies from entering wearing armor.

 More views in the town of Volterra.